Get a Quote

 Moving to Bury

 The Bury property market is very buoyant and many young families flock to the area to benefit from the great balance of urban and rural living, as well as favourable property prices.
+Comapred to other Manchester property prices, living in Bury is achievable.
 Flats start at £55,000 but the real hit with first-time buyers are the traditional red brick terraces.
 Properties of this nature (with two-bedrooms) start at the same price as one-bedroom flats.
 Three-bed terraces hover around £75,000 and similar sized semis are upwards of £89,000.
 Smaller detached properties start at £130,000 and those with four bedrooms or over, £160,000.

 If renting suits you better, very large detached homes are upwards of £950 pcm, lowering to £625 for three beds.
 Family sized semis can be found in the £500 to £600 pcm bracket.
 The popular two-bed red brick terraces can be snapped up for a minimum of £425 pcm and flats start at £325 cpm.